stts-se/pronlex/README.md

    Sets up the pronlex server using the specified database engine and specified location, and a set of test data.
 The db location folder is not required for sqlite (if it's not specified, the application folder will be used for db location).

+   The application folder is where databases and other resources will be installed.
+It can be any folder of your choice.

    If, for some reason, you are not using the above setup script to configure your pronlex installation, you need to configure mariadb using the mariadb setup script (as root):

    `sudo mysql -u root < scripts/mariadb_setup.sql`